-Asherman syndrome is a rare, acquired condition of the uterus.
-In women with this condition, scar tissue or adhesions form in the uterus due to some form of trauma.
+Asherman syndrome is a rare condition that affects the uterus.
+In people with this condition, scar tissue or adhesions form in the uterus due to an injury.

-The majority of women who have Asherman syndrome have few or no periods.
-Some women have pain at the time that their period should be due, but don’t have any bleeding.
-This could indicate that you’re menstruating, but that the blood is unable to leave the uterus because the exit is blocked by scar tissue.
+The majority of people with Asherman syndrome have few or no periods.
+Some people have pain at the time their period should be due but don’t have any bleeding.

 - sudden weight loss

 Contact your doctor or OB-GYN if your periods stop or become infrequent.
 They can use diagnostic tests to identify the cause and begin treatment if needed.